 Playing in quieter rooms or at less busy times also has its benefits for offers.
 Many bingo sites give incentives, such as free plays, bonuses or enhanced loyalty points, if you play at these times.
 In the long run this can increase your chances of winning.

-On the other hand if it is the big prizes you are after play in busy rooms with big community sites where the prize pools are likely to be the highest.
+On the other hand, if it is the big prizes you are after then play in busy rooms at sites with big communities where the prize pools are likely to be the highest.

-Bingo is a basic game, numbers are drawn, if you match them in order first then you win a share of the prize.
+Bingo is a basic game; numbers are drawn, and if you match them in order first then you win a share of the prize.
 These games have fixed end points and fixed probabilities and so it is true that the more tickets you buy the more chances you have to win a prize.
-Equally the more the game will cost to play.
+Equally though, the more tickets you buy the more expensive the game will be to play.

-Chances of winning are not fixed, instead it depends on the total number of tickets entered into the game.
-This will vary depending on how many people are in the room and how many tickets they buy.
+The chances of each individual player winning are not fixed, instead it depends on the total number of tickets entered into the game.
+It is each individual ticket that has the same chance of winning.
+A player’s chances will vary depending on how many other people are in the room and how many tickets they buy.
+The website will always show you the number of players that have purchased tickets, however you will not know how many tickets each player has purchased.

 Jackpots and Progressive Jackpots